 A practical path from beginner to hire-ready AI engineer: programming basics, LLM APIs, RAG, evals, agents, deployment, and portfolio proof.

-If you are starting from zero, "learn AI" is too vague to be useful.
+If you're starting from zero, "learn AI" is too vague to be useful.
+Most product teams in 2026 need engineers who wire models into real products, handle failures, measure quality, and keep systems running.

 Start with Python, Git, terminal basics, tests, and HTTP APIs.